-At this point, you have done the first set of SpotIQ tutorial tasks, you’ve uploaded some data and run your first SpotIQ analysis.
-You should be able to look at the SpotIQ list and see when your analysis ran.
-This is important knowledge because data changes, you’ll want to run multiple analyzes on the same data.
+At this point, you completed the first set of SpotIQ tutorial tasks, you uploaded some data, and ran your first SpotIQ analysis.
+You can look at the SpotIQ list and see when your analysis ran.
+This is important knowledge because as data changes over time, we continue to analyze it.

 In this section, you look at the results and see what insights SpotIQ discovered.
-You’ll learn about the basic types of analysis SpotIQ runs on data.
+Learn about the basic types of analysis SpotIQ runs on data.

 View results of an analysis